0xGeegZ/lets-fucking-game-v2/README.md

 - Add ERC20 tokens support
 - Add ERC 721 token support for NFT
 - Use Chainlink Data Feed to get some data from classical API (like Twitter)
+- Interfacing our Giveaway Smart Contract to Twitter API
 - Make contracts more generic to easily add more game types
 - Adding classic giveaway contests on smart contract part (not on the frontend yet)